sky-Yongjie-Xu/geometric-transfer-metric-learning/README.md

 =========================================
 This package contains the code for the paper ''Ship Classiﬁcation in SAR Images with Geometric Transfer Metric Learning''.

-This article has been submitted to the journal of IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING.
+This paper has been submitted to the journal of IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING.

 Part 1 - Framework of GTML for zero labeled sample (ZLS) task:
 ---------------------------------------